 Dr Graeme Balch gained his basic degree in 1978 at Otago University (NZ), followed by an Obstetrics Diploma (1982) and a Fellowship of Royal Australian College of General Practitioners by examination in 1989.
 He worked in Rural Tasmania for the first 6yrs of his General Practice Career followed by 4 years of rural practice in Queensland, Western Australia and The Northern Territory arriving in Cairns in 1993 following a year in a private Accident and Emergency centre in Darwin.
 He has been a part owner of The Toogood Road Family Medical Centre since 1996.
 He is married to Harmina (an Occupational Therapist) since 1977 and they have 3 adult children (Margot, Nigel and Nicola).
 He is passionate about quality medical care and has been a teacher of medical students and young GP's for many years and an examiner for the Royal Australian College of GP's since 1977.
 Dr Balch has been conducting cardiac stress testing for Cairns Diagnostic Imaging department of nuclear medicine since 2000.
 His current medical interests are ear disease and has performed over 15,000 microscopic ear toilets, skin cancer, men's health and cardiovascular disease.
 He is involved in research on treatment of acute external ear infection with JCU.
 Non medical interests include barramundi fishing, reef fishing, snorkelling, bushwalking, reading fiction and non fiction, fine wine and dining, philosophy, palaeoanthropology, travelling, camping, bird watching and orchids.

 Dr Elizabeth Martin graduated from Melbourne University in 1992 with an MBBS, completed a Diploma of Obstetrics and Gynaecology in 1995 and a Fellowship of the RACGP in 1997.
 She moved to Cairns in 2000.
 Elizabeth is passionate about good family medicine, a healthy lifestyle and getting the most out of life.
 Her interests include laughing with her family, walking up hills, drinking coffee with friends, novel writing, yoga, patting her dog and cat, travelling, cooking and eating.
 Elizabeth feels everyone can benefit from a good GP, and nutrition and lifestyle are the cornerstones of health.
-She is interested in tailoring medicine to the individual patient, as well as teaching the next generation of doctors, and learning from them.
+She is interested in tailoring medicine to the individual patient, as well as teaching and learning from the next generation of doctors.
+She teaches Registrars through JCU and is a past Secretary of the FNQLDA.